-George Wiley was born in New Jersey in 1931 and raised in Warwick, Rhode Island.
+George Wiley was born in New Jersey on February 26, 1931 and raised in Warwick, Rhode Island.
 Wiley earned his undergraduate degree at the University of Rhode Island in 1953 and his Ph.D. in chemistry at Cornell in 1957.
 Afterwards he accepted a post-doctoral position at the University of California, Los Angeles.
 Wiley taught at the University of California, Berkeley and at Syracuse University.
 At Syracuse, he founded the local Congress of Racial Equality (CORE) chapter, fighting for the integration of public schools and equal opportunities in housing and employment.

 In 1964 Wiley left academia to work full time with CORE as the associate national director, second in command to national director James Farmer.
 After an unsuccessful attempt to become the national director after Farmer, he left CORE and created his own group called the Poverty/Rights Action Center (P/RAC) in Washington, D.C.
 Under the influence of two Columbia University School of Social Work professors, Frances Fox Piven and Richard Cloward, Wiley sought to promote racial justice by providing economic opportunities for the poor.
 In June 1966, he organized several demonstrations that led to the formation of the National Welfare Rights Organization (NWRO).